 Unfortunately, a simple decision to require patients to supply personal financial information—or even turn over a credit card—before they even see you can definitely tip the scales on trust, even if it does cover your bases.
 Therefore, before making the decision, it’s important to understand the pros and cons.

 Requiring a Credit Card to Set Up an Appointment

-- Patient Cons: Many patients will express worry and resentment that they may be charged for a missed appointment.
+Many patients will express worry and resentment that they may be charged for a missed appointment.
 Some will fear that you may charge them other fees.
 If you require sensitive financial information as part of your online scheduling system, some patients will suspect your office is a scam too.
-Many patients will be reluctant to trust a doctor who seemingly doesn’t trust them.
+Many patients will be reluctant to trust a podiatrist who seemingly doesn’t trust them.

 Waiting to Request Financial Information Until Services Have Been Performed

 Collecting insurance and, if necessary, personal billing or credit card information at the office at the time of the first appointment can establish trust and increase new business.
 You will maintain a healthy relationship with long-term clients, and expand the potential for patients to refer you to friends and family.

 You will lose uncompensated time waiting for missed appointments.

 Although preemptively requiring payment information is ultimately a personal business decision, from a conversion standpoint, you're likely to get more leads if you don't ask for it.

 Trust Is Worth More Than a Canceled Appointment Fee